 Gluten is found in wheat, barley and rye and sometimes people are sensitive to oats too.

-A gluten-free diet should only start once a confirmed diagnosis of DH is given and a referral to a dietitian has been made.
+A gluten free diet should only start once the diagnosis of DH is given and a referral to a dietitian has been made.

 Medication during treatment

 Some patients will be given medication to help them over this period of recovery.

 Medication will only be given to control the skin itching and blisters and doesn't treat any other symptoms.

 The drug most likely to be used is called Dapsone.